Free Speech & Expression

 • Harassment: Speech that targets a specific individual based upon their membership in a protected identity category such as gender, race, or religion, and interferes with their access to educational opportunities.

-• Time, Place, and Manner: The government permits public entities like UNH to impose restrictions of expressive activities to appropriate times, locations, and methods of delivery, provided these restrictions are uniformly applied.
+• Time, Place and Manner: Public entities like UNH are permitted to impose restrictions of expressive activities to appropriate times, locations, and methods of delivery, provided these restrictions are uniformly applied.

 Activities that are determined to pose a risk to personal safety, university property, or security will be denied or rescheduled until such time that adequate and appropriate security can be made available.